-The Group is involved in residential, commercial and retail development projects.
-Changing residential trends are likely to emerge within the markets in Central and Eastern Europe as they mature and, in some regions, relaxed planning policies may give rise to over-development, thereby affecting the sales potential of the Group's residential developments.
-Changing real estate taxes or VAT taxes may also have a notable impact on sales (such as for example a hike in sales before implementation of a tax increase followed by structurally lower sales).
+Changing residential trends or tax policies may adversely affect sales of developments estate taxes or VAT taxes may also have a notable impact on sales (such as for example a hike in sales before implementation of a tax increase followed by structurally lower sales).
 These factors will be considered within the investment strategy implemented by the Group but may not always be anticipated and may have a material adverse effect on the Group's business, financial condition, results of operations and prospects.